AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 ##### <a name="property-definitions"></a>Property Definitions

-Each index rule consist of one ore more property definition defined under `properties`.
-Order of property definition node is important as some properties are based on regular expressions.
+Each index rule consists of one or more property definitions defined under `properties`.
+The order of the property definition nodes is important as some properties are based on regular expressions.
 Below is the canonical property definition structure